zachariahmagee/Cornerstone-Video/README.md

 - Cache recommendations per user or guest session to avoid excessive recomputation.
 - Add unit and integration tests, especially for UI and state behavior (some API tests already exist under server/scripts).
 - Implement full user accounts with sign-in, sign-out, and maybe even “friend” connections for collaborative recommendations.
-- Finishe extracting all of the client side api calls into api/movies and api/users
+- Finish extracting all of the client side api calls into api/movies and api/users
+- Add Logging

 ## Resources Used